Playmakers Theatre: Description and history

-The Historic Playmakers Theatre building is located in the northern portion of the UNC campus, on the south side of East Cameron Avenue next to the College of Arts and Sciences, and across Cameron from Old East, also a National Historic Landmark.
+Playmakers Theatre is located in the northern portion of the UNC campus, on the south side of East Cameron Avenue next to the College of Arts and Sciences, and across Cameron from Old East, also a National Historic Landmark.
 The building has the form of a Greek temple, built out brick with a stuccoed exterior.
 At its eastern end is a gabled portico, supported by fluted columns that have Corinthian capitals modified to include ears of corn and leaves of tobacco, two important North Carolina crops.
 The gable is fully pedimented, with modillioned eave and rake edge.
 The walls of the building have pilastered bays, the pilasters supporting a simple entablature.

 Smith Hall was built in 1850, as part of a campus improvement plan begun in the 1830s.
 Andrew Jackson Davis had been retained to oversee alterations to Old East and Old West, and develop an overall plan for the campus.
 Its original purposes was as a social venue.
 After also being used as a laboratory, bath house, and law school, it became a theater in 1923.
-The Theatre is the perpetual home of the Carolina Playmakers, although as their successor, the Playmakers Repertory Company uses the Paul Green Theatre in the Joan H. Gillings Center for Dramatic Art as their primary venue.
+The theatre was the home of the Carolina Playmakers, although as their successor, PlayMakers Repertory Company uses the Paul Green Theatre in the Joan H. Gillings Center for Dramatic Art as their primary venue.